Bernard Preston

 A loaf of low GI bread in the baking tin.

 When talking of breakfast and lunch at any rate, and for dinner for many, the staff of life is always present.
-Unfortunately most supermarket bread today can best be described as junk food; I was about to use a stronger word, but resisted the temptation.
-Made from refined flour it has a high glycemic index, and even the so-called wholewheat loaves have had much of the goodies removed which are then sold to supplement companies and pig farmers.
+Unfortunately most supermarket bread today can best be described as junk food.
+Made from refined flour it has a high glycemic index; even the so-called wholewheat loaves have had much of the goodies extracted.
 We get left with the empty carbs.

 Having said that, if you are prediabetic, even our low GI bread may give you an unwelcome blood sugar surge; always take a short walk after any starchy meal.